jesutofunmiisrael/saas-backend/README.md

 It demonstrates a clean multi-tenant architecture where:
 - A super admin creates companies
 - Each company operates as an isolated account
-- Companies can log in
-- Companies can create and manage their own employees
+- Company admins manage employees within their organization
+- Employees belong strictly to their company

+The focus is on simplicity, clean structure, and secure backend logic.

 ---